Reinhold Hintermaier

-Reinhold Hintermaier (born 14 February 1956 in Altheim) is a former Austrian footballer.
+Reinhold Hintermaier (born 14 February 1956) is an Austrian former footballer who played as a midfielder.

 Club career

-Hintermaier started his professional career with SK VÖEST Linz and won the Austrian Football Bundesliga title in his first season.
+Hintermaier was born in Altheim.
+He started his professional career with SK VÖEST Linz and won the Austrian Football Bundesliga title in his first season.
 After six years he moved to Germany to play for 1.
 FC Nürnberg with whom he lost the German Cup Final in 1982, Eintracht Braunschweig and 1.
 FC Saarbrücken.

 He retired in 1988 but curiously made a comeback four years later with Nürnberg where he had been youth team coach.
 After his second retirement, he became youth coach again at Nürnberg and Greuther Fürth.

 International career

-He earned 15 caps for the Austria national football team between 1978 and 1982 and played in the 1982 FIFA World Cup, where he scored a goal in the second round match against Northern Ireland.
+He earned 15 caps for the Austria national team between 1978 and 1982 and played in the 1982 FIFA World Cup, where he scored a goal in the second round match against Northern Ireland.